Fannon/search-bookmarks-history-and-tabs/README.md

 This extension makes use of the following helpful open-source projects (thanks!):

 - https://fusejs.io/ for the fuzzy search algorithm
-- https://github.com/nextapps-de/flexsearch for the excact search algorithm
+- https://github.com/nextapps-de/flexsearch for the exact search algorithm
 - https://github.com/yairEO/tagify for the tag autocomplete widget
 - https://markjs.io/ for highlighting search matches from flexsearch
 - https://www.npmjs.com/package/js-yaml for the user options parsing